Nora-Wang/CSCI_6234_10_Group3/README.md

 ### Project Setup

-to reset your database in setting file, you can change the database path into the following code:
+to reset your database in setting file, you can change the Django database path into the following code, so that you do not need to use MySQL:
 ```Python
 DATABASES = {'
     'default': {